 "The Department of Corrections creates a safer Georgia by effectively managing offenders and providing opportunities for positive change."

-Stacy Rivera, Director of Reentry Services
+Mark Morris, Director of Reentry Services

 The Reentry Skills Building Handbook is updated annually.
-Please send revision recommendations to everek01@dcor.state.ga.us by August 15.
+Please send revision recommendations to kiatana.everett@gdc.ga.gov by August 15.